HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 #### protected void AddVideoContent(int playerIndex, string url, string keyServerUri,  string token key = “empty”opt, string token value= “empty”opt)
 Add new content to a certain player and its respective key server uri and tokens if needed.
 The enableDRM variable must be true for using this function.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
 The url is the link to the new video.
 The keyServerUri is the license key associated with the url.
 Please, make sure the string is correct.
 This function supports local file paths.

-#### protected void ChangeVideoContent(int playerIndex, int urlIndex)
+#### protected void ChangeVideoContent(int playerIndex, int urlIndex, int resumePosition = 0, AdsProperties ads = null)
 Change the video’s url  of a certain player.
 The next playback will start paused.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
 The urlIndex is associated with the index of the element in the list of urls.
+The parameters **resumePosition** and **AdsProperties** are not supported for Android, please, let them in blank when using this function.

 #### protected void RemoveVideoContent(int playerIndex, int urlIndex)
 Remove content from a certain player.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
-The urlIndex is associated with the index of the element in the list of urls.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The **urlIndex** is associated with the index of the element in the list of urls.

 #### protected void RemoveStream(int playerIndex)
 Remove a certain player.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public void EnableCaptions(int playerIndex, bool enabled)
 Enables the captions of the stream.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void SetPlaybackSpeedRate(int playerIndex, float speed)
-Modify the **speed rate** of a certain stream giving a playerIndex.
+Modify the **speed rate** of a certain stream giving a **playerIndex**.
 The value of the player's speed must be greater (>) than 0.0f and less than or equal (<=) to 8.0f.
 The default value of player's speed is 1.0f.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected float GetPlaybackSpeedRate(int playerIndex)
 Obtain the **speed rate** of a certain player.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

-#### protected string GetPlayerLog(int playerIndex)
-Provides a log message obtained from a certain player.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected long GetVideoPosition(int playerIndex)
-Provides information about the timeline position in milliseconds, of the current video of a certain player.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+Provides information about the timeline position in **milliseconds**, of the current video of a certain player.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected long GetVideoDuration(int playerIndex)
-Provides information about the total duration in milliseconds, of the current video of a certain player.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+Provides information about the total duration in **milliseconds**, of the current video of a certain player.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected HISPlayerTrack[] GetTracks(int playerIndex)
 Provides information about a track of a certain stream.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackBitrate(int playerIndex, int trackIndex)
 Get the bitrate of a certain track of a certain stream.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackWidth(int playerIndex, int trackIndex)
-Get the width of a **certain** track of a certain stream.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+Get the width of a certain track of a certain stream.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackHeight(int playerIndex, int trackIndex)
-Get the height of a **certain** track of a certain stream.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 of the list.
+Get the height of a certain track of a certain stream.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 of the list.

 #### protected int GetVideoWidth(int playerIndex)
-Get the width of the **current** track of a certain stream.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+Get the width of the current track of a certain stream.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetVideoHeight(int playerIndex)
-Get the height of the **current** track of a certain stream.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+Get the height of the current track of a certain stream.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackID(int playerIndex, int trackIndex)
 Get the ID of a certain track of a certain stream.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackCount(int playerIndex)
 Get the number of tracks of a certain stream.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public HISPlayerCaptionTrack[] GetCaptionTrackList(int playerIndex)
 Provide information about all the captions of a certain stream.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.